segregationbeyondlaw/segregationbeyondlaw.github.io/Step-by-Step.md

 ![](5.gif)

-Click on “Settings,” which is on the rightmost side with a gear icon.
-On the first page it leads you to, scroll down until you get to the section called “GitHub pages”.
-Under “Theme Chooser”, click “Choose a theme”.
+Click on ```Settings,``` which is on the rightmost side with a gear icon.
+On the first page it leads you to, scroll down until you get to the section called ```GitHub pages```.
+Under ```Theme Chooser```, click ```Choose a theme```.
 Your theme is for aesthetic purposes, and you can always go back and change it.
-When you’ve chosen one that works for you, click “Select theme”.
-In our example, we chose “Cayman.”
+When you’ve chosen one that works for you, click ```Select theme```.
+In our example, we chose ```Cayman```.

 ## 6. Check your repo homepage: <a name="paragraph6"></a>

 ![](6.gif)

-Once you choose a theme, you’ll be redirected back to your repo homepage under the “Code” tab, where you will see that new commits have been made.
+Once you choose a theme, you’ll be redirected back to your repo homepage under the ```Code``` tab, where you will see that new commits have been made.
 The README.md file has been edited to show you how to format text for your website.
--Open README.md in a new tab so you can reference it; you will use the format it shows you to create the “Markdown” files, which will form your website pages.
+-Open README.md in a new tab so you can reference it; you will use the format it shows you to create the Markdown files, which will form your website pages.

 ## 7. Create your website’s homepage: <a name="paragraph7"></a>

 ![](7.gif)

-Click “Create new file”.
+Click ```Create new file```.
 You will be directed to another page.
-Then, in the box that says “Name your file,” type “index.md”.
-The “.md” stands for markdown.
+Then, in the box that says ```Name your file,``` type ```index.md”```.
+The ```.md``` stands for markdown.
 This will create the homepage of your website.

 ### Using README.md as a guide: <a name="subparagraph4"></a>

 ![](8.gif)

 Now remember how we opened README.md in another tab?
 Use this as your guide for formatting your home page.
-You can also click the “preview” tab to see what it will look like.
+You can also click the ```preview``` tab to see what it will look like.
 It takes some trial and error, but you can toggle back and forth very easily.